canoo/grails-ulc/README.md

 2. Upon installing the plugin it will attempt to locate a valid license on your system.
 If such a license is found then you're good to go to the next step.
-If no license is found the the plugin will askl you for an access token used to download a personalized license.
+If no license is found the the plugin will ask you for an access token used to download a personalized license.
 If you do not have an access token then hit enter to continue, the plugin will resort to downloading an evaluation license.